Yo-kai Watch: Characters

-One of the main protagonists of Yo-kai Watch Shadowside.
-He is the son of Nate and Katie, as well as Summer's younger brother and a fifth-grade student, who does not believe in supernatural phenomena.
-In the film, he is cursed by the Onimaro virus and turned into a Kaodeka Oni, but is cured after the Demon King Rasen is defeated and the Onimaro virus is eradicated from the city.
+Tate Adams is a 11-year-old fifth-grade student, Nate and Katie's son and Summer's younger brother, He does not believe in supernatural phenomena.
+In Yo-kai Watch Shadowside: Oni-ō no Fukkatsu, he is cursed by the Onimaro virus and turned into a Kaodeka Oni, but is cured after Rasen is defeated by Cole and the Onimaro virus is eradicated from the city.